 It's important to distinguish between: 'rare-', 'precious-', and 'critical-' earth elements.
 The terms are not interchangeable, but unfortunately often are in popular media.
 It's also important to distinguish between 'reserves' and 'resources'.
 Reserves denote the amount that can be technically recovered at a cost that is financially feasible at the present price.
 Resources include all that can be technically recovered at any price.

 Electric vehicles typically use two precious earth metals: gold and silver.
 These are used in minute quantities in the circuit boards, which also occurs in modern fossil fuelled vehicles.
 The circuit boards run the electronics.
-These metals are fully recyclable.
+These valuable metals are fully recyclable.

 Critical earth elements typically found in Electric Vehicle batteries are: lithium and cobalt, both fully recyclable (including in NZ.)
 Both Lithium and cobalt metals can be reused over and over repeatedly.